 - 1. Ensuring that management manages the Corporation competently and in compliance with applicable legislation, including by making timely disclosure of relevant information regarding the Corporation and making statutory filings. - 2.
 Reviewing, on a regular basis, corporate governance structures and procedures. - 3.
-Ensuring that a code of ethics is in place and that it is communicated to the Corporation's employees and enforced. - 4.
-Authorizing the directors to hire external advisors at the expense of the Corporation when the circumstances so require, subject to prior notification of the Chairman of the Board. - Reviewing the size and composition of the Board and its committees based on qualifications, skills and personal qualities sought in Board members.
+Ensuring that a code of ethics is in place and that it is communicated to the Corporation's employees and enforced. - Authorizing the directors to hire external advisors at the expense of the Corporation when the circumstances so require, subject to prior notification of the Chairman of the Board. - 5.
+Reviewing the size and composition of the Board and its committees based on qualifications, skills and personal qualities sought in Board members.
 Annually reviewing the composition of Board committees and appointing committee chairs.
-Reviewing, when required, the mandates of the Board and Board committees. - 6.
+Reviewing, when required, the mandates of the Board and Board committees as well as the position descriptions required to be approved by the Board. - 6.
 Approving the list of Board nominees for election by shareholders. - Establishing annually the independence of the directors under the rules on the independence of directors. - 8.
-Reviewing and approving the Corporation's management proxy circular as well as the business' annual information form and all documents or agreements requiring its approval. - 9.
-Receiving annual confirmation from the Board's various committees that all matters required under their mandate and working plan have been covered. - 10.
-Ensuring that the directors have all the support they require in order to fully perform their duties.
+Reviewing and approving the Corporation's management proxy circular as well as the business' annual information form and all documents or agreements requiring its approval. - Receiving annual confirmation from the Board's various committees that all matters required under their mandate and working plan have been covered. - Ensuring that the directors have all the support they require in order to fully perform their duties.